 The creme fraiche dressing was a bit heavy, I thought.
 Next time I might replace the creme fraiche with some thick yoghurt.
 Otherwise, the recipe was cooked mostly as detailed in Yotham’s book Plenty.

 Have you also tried Potato and Sweet Potato Vindaloo or Madras Curry with Sweet Potato, Eggplant and Spinach?
-Browse all of Ottolenghi dishes here, and all of our Sweet Potato recipes here and here.
+Also try Chilli Soy Sauce.

 I forgot to photograph it, so in the mean time, this is the photo from Plenty.

 Serves: 3-4 people, depending how you use it.

 3 medium sweet potatoes (about 900g in total)